Keyframes/jQuery.Keyframes/README.md

-KeyframesJS
+jQuery-Keyframes
 ===========

-KeyframesJS generates and plays CSS3 keyframes quickly and easily allowing you to concentrate on the content of your project whilst cutting down code.
+jQuery-Keyframes generates and plays CSS3 keyframes quickly and easily allowing you to concentrate on the content of your project whilst cutting down code.
-KeyframesJS requires the latest jQuery.

 Example Usage
 -------------